17 best outdoor furniture brands: where to shop the best patio furniture

 Like many kinds of wood, teak is also in danger of being harvested unsustainably.
 Reclaimed teak wood can be a more eco-friendly solution, or, as when buying any wood product, make sure to look for FSC-certification which should ensure the tree has been felled within a managed forest rather than contributing to damaging deforestation.

 Cheaper and faster-growing alternatives that are now becoming very popular outdoor furniture choices are the hardwoods acacia and eucalyptus.
 These woods may be slightly less dense than teak but they are far-quicker growing, allowing them to be grown and managed to yield greater quantities of wood more sustainably – although again, it's important to look for FSC accreditation.
 A little low-maintenance upkeep with a coat of wood preservative each year should ensure these hardwoods retain plenty of weather resistance.

 If you're looking for durability, then try to avoid outdoor furniture that is simply listed as a 'wood' or timber' build, as it's more likely these options are crafted from less weather-resistant softwoods.

 Can you leave garden furniture outside in the rain?

 Some outdoor furniture, like options made from weather-resistant aluminum or hardwoods like teak, need very little maintenance to keep them looking their best and can be left outdoors all year round.

-If storage space is limited then foldable dining chairs and tables can be a good option, and if you're storing your garden furniture under a furniture cover then it's important to consider the material, as non-breathable options can still leave garden furniture at risk of mold.
+If you're storing your garden furniture under a furniture cover then it's important to consider the material, as non-breathable options can still leave garden furniture at risk of mold.
+If storage space is limited, foldable dining chairs and tables can be a good option.

-For more insider knowledge on what to consider when garden furniture shopping, make sure to browse our top tips for choosing outdoor furniture article which considers colour schemes, trends and more.(opens in new tab)
+For more insider knowledge on what to consider when garden furniture shopping, make sure to browse our top tips for choosing outdoor furniture article which considers color schemes, trends and more.

 How we selected the best outdoor furniture stores